Appendix A — ML-Stats Dictionary

 Expected value

-\[ \mathbb{E}(Y) = \sum_{y \in \mathcal{Y}} y \cdot P_Y(Y = y). \tag{A.7}\]
+\[ \mathbb{E}(Y) = \sum_{y \in \mathcal{Y}} y\,p_Y(y). \]

-When \(Y\) is a continuous random variable whose probability density function (PDF) is \(f_Y(y)\), its expected value is mathematically defined as
+If \(Y\) is continuous with probability density function (PDF) \(f_Y(y)\), then

-\[ \mathbb{E}(Y) = \int_{\mathcal{Y}} y \cdot f_Y(y) \mathrm{d}y. \tag{A.8}\]
+\[ \mathbb{E}(Y) = \int_{\mathcal{Y}} y\,f_Y(y)\,dy. \]

 Equivalent to: